-Idaho regulators on Wednesday issued a declaratory order clarifying that they do not have jurisdiction to regulate natural gas vehicle (NGV) fuel sales to third parties.
+Idaho regulators last Wednesday issued a declaratory order clarifying that they do not have jurisdiction to regulate natural gas vehicle (NGV) fuel sales to third parties.

 As has happened to a number of utilities around the nation, Intermountain Gas has been asked to sell various third-party entities natural gas so they can resell it as compressed natural gas (CNG) for vehicle fleets.